uqcyber/veriopt-releases/README.md

 * Other folders starting with a capital letter: the supporting Isabelle theories for IR graphs etc.

-## Instructions
+## Validating Arithmetic Operator Semantics (Section II of paper)

+Change into the 'veriopt-releases' directory, view the Isabelle/HOL theory file Tests/ArithmeticTesting.thy.

+You can view this theory using any text editor, but to fully check its contents you will need to view it using the Isabelle/HOL prover version 2022.
+That is, run the command:

+* isabelle jedit -d .
+Tests/ArithmeticTesting.thy

+If you do not have Isabelle installed on your computer, it is included in the VirtualBox image, as described in the following section.

+## Validating GraalVM IR Graph Semantics (Section III of paper)

-Note: step 2 requires the Isabelle 2022 theorem prover, so if you do not have that already installed on your computer, we recommend that you perform all these steps inside the following VirtualBox image which has Ubuntu 2022.10 with Isabelle installed plus a copy of this repository.
+Note: step 2 below requires the Isabelle 2022 theorem prover, so if you do not have that already installed on your computer, we recommend that you perform all these steps inside the following VirtualBox image which has Ubuntu 2022.10 with Isabelle installed plus a copy of this repository.